Best Film for the Sears KSX P

-Buying a roll of 100’ of film and manually loading it into canisters by hand is considered one of the leading options to lower your costs.
+Investing in a bulk roll of 100’ of film and loading in into canisters yourself is one of the best ways to reduce costs.

-Take into account that you are going to be limited to rolls of black & white film.
-This is due to black & white film is quite a bit easier and more cost-effective to develop at home.
+Another thing to keep in mind is that you’re going to be limited to 100 foot rolls of black & white film.
+This is in part because black and white film is quite a bit easier and cheaper to develop at home.

 Home Developing and Scanning

-All film can be developed by hand.
-It's a very good method to reduce costs so that you can use more film with your Sears KSX-P.
+It’s possible to develop and scan any film yourself.
+In fact it’s a good method to reduce costs so you can shoot more film with your Sears KSX P.

-Black and white film is significantly less complicated to process yourself.
-Developer temperature and time are not as important to get correct with black & white films as time and temperatures are for color negative or transparency film.
+Black & white film is by far the least complicated to develop.
+Chemical temperature and development times are not as imperative to do correctly with black and white films as time and temperatures are for slide or color negative.